-While attending a yoga class on that same trip, Justin mentioned to his yoga teacher a desire to help with some local cricket coaching.
-As it turned out his yoga teacher’s old school Gintola Maya had been flattened in the tsunami and while since rebuilt was lacking in any kind of sporting facilities.
+While attending a yoga class on that first trip in 2013, Justin mentioned to his yoga teacher a desire to help with some local cricket coaching.
+As it turned out his yoga teacher’s old school Gintota Maya had been flattened in the tsunami and, while since rebuilt, was lacking in any kind of sporting facilities.

 Justin met with the principal, staff and students and after conducting a 2-day coaching clinic, they found the space to build a cricket training pitch and net on the school grounds.
-A local cricket coach was hired permanently and new cricket “whites” and equipment were given to the cricket loving students.
+A local cricket coach was hired permanently and new cricket whites and equipment were provided to the cricket-loving students.
 All this was financed through Justin and some of his cricket colleagues in Australia and England.

-On his next visit to Sri Lanka he established a netball court and equipment, while also funding a netball coach.
-Both the cricket and netball teams have been very successful since then making finals against much higher rated and funded schools.
+On his next visit to Sri Lanka he established a netball court and sourced equipment, while also funding a netball coach.
+Both the cricket and netball teams have been very successful since then, making finals against much higher-rated and -funded schools.